 In addition to its meaning and historical significance, the name Helen has a timeless elegance that continues to appeal to parents seeking classic yet distinctive names for their daughters.
 With its roots in ancient Greek mythology and rich history spanning centuries, the name Helen remains a powerful and captivating choice.

-However, after reaching its peak, the usage of the name Helen began to decline once again.
-By the 1930s, the number of newborn girls named Helen had fallen to around 2,500 births per year, and this figure continued to drop throughout the remainder of the century.
+However, after World War I, the popularity of the name Helen began to decline steadily.
+By 1923, the number of births had decreased to 31486, and it continued to fall throughout the 1930s, reaching an all-time low of 704 births in 2010.